vezzolter/DSA/Algorithms/Sorting/Sorting.md

 The list of known sorting algorithms is extensive and continues to grow.
 When it comes to implementation, some share some common ideas, while others possess distinctive characteristics.
 The choice between them depends on the specific requirements of the cases at hand.
 There are plenty of metrics to classify algorithms by (each of which can impose certain specifications on implementation), most used of them are:

 - **Comparison Approach:**
-   - **Comparison-Based** — sort elements by comparing them using pairwise comparisons to determine their relative order; suitable for scenarios where the comparison of elements' values are practical and necessary.
+   - **Comparison-Based** — algorithm sort elements by comparing them using pairwise comparisons to determine their relative order.
-   - **Non-Comparison-Based** — sort elements without explicitly comparing them, often using specific properties of data; suitable for scenarios where the comparison of elements' values are impractical and unnecessary.
+   - **Non-Comparison-Based** — sort elements without explicitly comparing them, often using specific properties of data.

 - **Time Complexities:**
    - $O(nlogn)$ — effecient performance, divide the input into smaller subproblems and solve them recursively.